GamesCreed

 Halo Infinite, PC, Review, Flying Plane, Gameplay, Screenshots, GamesCreed

-It is when we finish this prologue that the contrast makes itself event, as we change drastically from the enclosed and claustrophobic spaces of a ship for the almost overwhelming grandiosity of the Zeta Halo.
+It is when we finish this prologue that the contrast makes itself evident, as we change drastically from the enclosed and claustrophobic spaces of a ship to the almost overwhelming grandiosity of the Zeta Halo.
 Perhaps the first section could have been a little bit shorter, but at least it serves as a springboard for the campaign as a whole.

-The grapple shot allows you to climb to new heights like never before, swing across multiple platforms and structures, and provide a lot of grounds for experimentation in tactical combat.
-Reach first introduced Halo to such tools, such as the Jetpack, and the Grappleshot feels so natural one would ask, what took so long for it to be introduced in the first place.
+The grapple shot allows you to climb to new heights like never before, swing across multiple platforms and structures, and provides a lot of grounds for experimentation in tactical combat.
+Reach first introduced Halo to such tools, such as the Jetpack, and the Grappleshot feels so natural, one would ask, What took so long for it to be introduced in the first place.

 But that is not the only new addition to the chief’s repertoire.
 There is also a progression and modification system that accompanies the open world and serves as an incentive to capture as many bases as possible.
 Spartan cores, that is, pieces of Mjolnir armor that can be salvaged and repurposed, are objects one can acquire through the game to improve the chief’s shields, or even add utility to the grapple shot, such as electrifying it to shock enemies upon hooking them.